Status: prototype doing test prints

 The additional Y offset is about 20mm, and losing apprx.
 50 mm in Z build volume in its current form:

-- Novel 4-Axis 3D Printing Process to Print Overhangs Without Support Material (german) by ZHAW
+- Novel 4-Axis 3D Printing Process to Print Overhangs Without Support Material (english) by ZHAW

 - Multi-Axis 3D Printing Technique Improves FDM Strength Over 2X (see also paper)